trigaten/Learn_Prompting/docs/automated_pe/rl.md

 (TEMPERA)(@zhang2022tempera) is a method for automatically generating interpretable prompts.

-At a high level, TEMPERA takes a starting prompt and modifies different parts of it in order to see what changes help most.
+At a high level, instead of building a prompt from scratch like RLPrompt, TEMPERA takes a starting prompt and modifies different parts of it in order to see what changes help most.

 ## Action Space